 Mixture of context, perceptual, and adversarial losses.
 Context and perceptual losses are used for proper image upscaling, while adversarial loss pushes neural network to the natural image manifold using a discriminator network that is trained to differentiate between the super-resolved images and original photo-realistic images.

 Catalyst as pipeline runner for deep learning tasks.
 This new and rapidly developing library can significantly reduce the amount of boilerplate code.
 If you are familiar with the TensorFlow ecosystem, you can think of Catalyst as Keras for PyTorch.
-This framework is integrated with logging systems such as the well-known TensorBoard.
+This framework is integrated with logging systems such as the well-known TensorBoard;

-Albumentations for data preprocessing.
+Albumentations and PIQ for data processing.

 Some examples of work of ESRGAN model trained on DIV2K dataset:

 HR (high resolution)

 The project’s GitHub repository can be found here.
 Bugfixes and contributions are very much appreciated!